ESSA Standards Council (SC)

 SC Members

-- Members -Cris Massis, Gemma Houston, Nicolas Hart, & Peter Lyons
+• Members -Cris Massis, Dr Nicolas Hart, & Jessica Bellamy

 Nathan is a practicing AEP and Lecturer and Program Director of the Bachelor of Exercise Science at Griffith University.
 He has been the Chair of the SC since 2019 and is also a past president of ESSA.